 Hofman serves on the faculty at UC Davis, and has also served as director of the Early Music Ensemble.
 During her tenure with EME she performed a highly successful St John’s Passion, an ambitious undertaking for the group.
 In the Fall 2019 and 2021 Matilda was a resident artist at Oberlin Conservatory of Music, working and performing with the Contemporary Music Ensemble, Sinfonietta and the Opera.

 Matilda is very committed to education and outreach.
 As Music Director of the Diablo Symphony, she initiated an education program that includes outreach ensembles that take music to schools in the Contra Costa area, family concerts, and an instrument drive.

-Hofman studied at Cambridge University, the Royal Academy of Music, and the Eastman School of Music and as a conducting fellow at the Aspen Music Festival and School.
+Hofman holds degrees from Cambridge University, the Royal Academy of Music (viola performance), and the Eastman School of Music (conducting), and has served as a conducting fellow at the Aspen Music Festival and School.
 Her mentors include Ingo Metzmacher, Martyn Brabbins and Neil Varon.
+She studied viola with Garfield Jackson, Martin Outram and Tatiana Masurenko.
 She has received awards from the League of American Orchestras and the Conductors Guild of America.